 Two glasses of wine are really all you need

 So long are the late nights out with a gin in tonic in one hand and a shot of tequila in the other.
 Aside from the fact that having a hangover is the absolute worst, alcohol isn’t the same, knowing you have a tiny person to care for 24/7.
 I can count on one finger how many times I’ve been hungover since labor.
 Collectively with pregnancy, that’s one time in twenty-one months, and all it took was one bottle of wine.
 Unless you can guarantee no baby for 24 hours, avoid being hungover at all costs.

 Before having a baby, my blow-dryer, hair- straightener, and Tina, the nail tech were basically my best friends.
 Jokes aside, there comes the point in motherhood where you worry less how you look.
 Going au natural gives you the chance to get that natural balayage, grow out your eyebrows, and minimise the buildup of chemicals and toxins in your pores

 You will sleep again

 Some women get lucky and have amazing sleepers from the get-go.
 Others like me, forget what sleep is.
-At one point on your journey in motherhood you might think you will never actually sleep again, that the bags under your eyes are permanent, and want to celebrate when you get FOUR hours of sleep.
-Every baby is different, there’s is no magic formula for when they will sleep though the night.
+At one point on your journey in motherhood, you might think you will never actually sleep again, that the bags under your eyes are permanent, and want to celebrate when you get FOUR hours of sleep.
+Every baby is different, there’s is no magic formula for when they will sleep through the night.
 Just know it will happen.

-You have a new found respect for parents
+You have a newfound respect for parents

 Multitasking is your new talent